 "The staff are very accommodating and so pleasant."

 Our stay here was simply lovely and very relaxing.
 Incredibly beautiful location with friendly staff.
 The hotel is set in the most beautiful surroundings with well-maintained gardens and large pool area.

 Sayendrika, Facebook Reviews, June 2019

-Sri Lanka, AsiaWith 20 acres of private jungle to explore, Gal Oya Lodge offers an experience like no other, close to nature.
-This natural paradise will reconnect you to an ancient land.3-leaf status
+Sri Lanka, AsiaWith 20 acres of private jungle to explore, you'll reconnect with an ancient land.3-leaf status